On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Experiments: Details and Additional Results

 \subsection{Offline RL}

-In our offline RL experiments, we evaluate on two open-sourced benchmarks for offline RL: RL Unplugged~\cite{Gulcehre_2020} and D4RL~\cite{Fu_2020}.
+In our offline RL experiments, we evaluate on two open-sourced benchmarks for offline RL: RL Unplugged~\citep{Gulcehre_2020} and D4RL~\citep{Fu_2020}.
 We use the nine Control Suite tasks from RL Unplugged, the six Ant Maze tasks from D4RL, and the three Franka Kitchen tasks from D4RL.
 For each task, we train policies on the dataset of transitions provided by the benchmark.
 These are continuous control tasks, that include particularly challenging ones that state-of-the-art approaches perform poorly on (e.g., Ant Maze large play and large diverse).
 For a comprehensive description of the environments, please refer to \citet{Gulcehre_2020} and \citet{Fu_2020}.

 \prg{Additional Results} Here we show plots for per-tradeoff performance for all nine Control Suite tasks from RL Unplugged (\figureref{fig:offline_controlsuite_appendix}) and for the Ant Maze and Franka Kitchen tasks from D4RL (\figureref{fig:offlinerl_d4rl_appendix}).
+We also provide the full table of results for the D4RL tasks (\tableref{tab:offlinerl_d4rl}).
 Across all 18 tasks, the best tradeoff found by DiME obtains either higher or on-par performance compared to the best tradeoff found by LS.
 Recall that LS is equivalent to CRR, a state-of-the-art approach for offline RL, in terms of the policy loss it optimizes for.